-Outside Vehicle Observations (Looks) - You may be permitted to safely stop and exit the vehicle to check the external position of the vehicle (look).
-When doing so, you must place the vehicle in neutral and set the parking brake(s).
-Then, when exiting the vehicle, you must do so safely by facing the vehicle and maintaining three points of contact with the vehicle at all times (when exiting a bus, maintain a firm grasp on the handrail at all times).
-If you do not safely secure the vehicle or safely exit the vehicle it may result in an automatic failure of the basic control skills test.
+Looks - exiting the vehicle while performing an exercise to check the vehicle's position while backing.
+You may be permitted to safely stop and exit the vehicle to check the external position of the vehicle (look).

+When doing so, you must set the parking brake(s) and place the vehicle in neutral.
+Then, when exiting/entering the vehicle, you must do so safely by facing the vehicle and maintaining three (3) points of contact with the vehicle at all times (when exiting/entering a bus, you may face forward and maintain a firm grasp on the handrail).
+If you do not safely secure the vehicle or safely exit/enter the vehicle, it may result in an automatic failure for an unsafe act.